Thomas Daniel (merchant)

+Thos.
+Daniel & Sons and Thos.
+Daniel & Co. provided mortgages for plantation owners.
+Between 1823 and 1843 he and his brother headed the list of British merchants who were the major creditors for estates that passed through the chancery courts in Barbados.
+During that time they extended £62,694 in credit (the total amount of mortgages extended during this period in Barbados was valued at £256,981).

+The vast extent of this mortgage lending has been attributed to the amount of compensation the company received being so high – the company becoming shareholders in failing plantations they provided mortgages to, and subsequently in the enslaved individuals.

 For decades he was a key member of organisations in Bristol such as the Society of Merchant Venturers and the West India Association which lobbied against the abolition of slavery.

 He was a leading Tory in Bristol and a member of the Council continuously for more than 56 years.

-Despite his influence on Bristol when alive, very few people today have heard of Daniel because, unlike other slave owners connected to the City such as Edward Colston, Daniel was not a philanthropist.
-Although he was worth the equivalent of £26.2m when he died – his fortune made from enslaved labour – he did not give a penny to the City where he had lived for 90 years.
+Despite his influence on Bristol when alive, very few people today have heard of Daniel because, unlike other West India merchants connected to the City such as Edward Colston, he did not leave any testementary legacies to the city Although he was worth the equivalent of £26.2m when he died.

 Early life

-Daniel was born in Barbados on 16 September 1762, the son of slave owner Thomas Daniel (1730–1802) and his wife Eleanor Neil (1737–1774).
+Daniel was born in Barbados on 16 September 1762, the son of Thomas Daniel (1730–1802) and his wife Eleanor Neil (1737–1774).
 He was the fourth generation of the Daniel family to be born on the island since his great-grandfather had emigrated there from England in the mid-17th century.
 His siblings were Eleanor (b.
 1761), Anne (b.
 1763) and John (b.
 1765).

-In 1764 Thomas Daniel Snr. returned to England, and settled in Bristol where he established a substantial business as a sugar merchant importing slave-produced sugar whilst still owning Blowers Plantation and slaves in Barbados.
+In 1764 Thomas Daniel Snr. returned to England, and settled in Bristol where he established a substantial business as a sugar merchant importing slave-produced sugar whilst still owning Blowers Plantation in Barbados.
 Thomas Daniel Snr.'s memorial in Bristol Cathedral refers to him as a "respectable merchant in this city" which as contemporary authors on slavery assert gives no indication of the source of his wealth – enslaved labour.

 In 1789 Daniel married Susanna Cave (1767–1846), the daughter of banker John Cave and Susanna Cox.
 Daniel's sister Anne married Susanna Cave's brother, Stephen.
-He had six daughters and one son: Maria Anne, Frances, Susanna, Lucy, Eleanor, Emily and Thomas.
+He had seven daughters and one son: Maria Anne, Julia, Frances, Susanna, Lucy, Eleanor, Emily and Thomas.